 Domain Coverage & Hidden Requirements

-The 9 essential artifacts mapped to scoring domains, domain-by-domain coverage guide with common pitfalls, hidden requirements, and how to handle intentional ambiguity in CTA scenarios.
+The 9 essential artifacts mapped to scoring domains, a domain-by-domain coverage guide with common pitfalls, hidden requirements, and techniques for handling intentional ambiguity in CTA scenarios.

 The 9 Essential Artifacts

 Each artifact maps to one or more scoring domains.
-Use this as your checklist to ensure complete coverage:
+This table is a checklist for complete coverage:

 | # | Artifact | Primary Domain(s) | Must Include |